Censys Search Language

 Since leading wildcards are very desirable for fields containing DNS-style domain names (e.g., the name on a certificate), the search “censys.io” will include results for all subdomains of censys.io by default.
 To restrict those searches to exactly the name provided, use the equals operator (=).

 Censys allows the binary operators and, or, and not, as well as parentheses to combine search criteria.

 Provide multiple options that a host could match in order to be considered a hit.

 Return all hosts located either in the United States or Canada:

-You can search use a set to shorten what would otherwise be a long or statements.
+You can also use a set to shorten what would otherwise be a long or statement.